JRT-Git/teslaprep/model_3_checklist.md

 ## SECTION D - Lighting inspection
+1. [ ] Push on all lights to makes sure they aren't loose and are equal on both sides
+1. [ ] Front headlights
+   1. [ ] Low-beam operation and alignment
+   1. [ ] High-beam operation and alignment
-1. [ ] Front headlights (low and high-beam) operation and alignment.
-Ensure there is no condensation inside the light's housing
+   1. [ ] Ensure there is no condensation inside the light's housing ]
+   1. [ ] Check if matrix headlights or standard
+1. [ ] Check daytime running lights are evenly lit
 1. [ ] Front park lights
 1. [ ] Front fog lights